Legal-and-General/canopy/CONTRIBUTING.md

 2. [Adding a new GPG key to your GitHub account](https://help.github.com/en/articles/adding-a-new-gpg-key-to-your-github-account)
 3. [Signing commits](https://help.github.com/en/articles/signing-commits)

+## Review Process

+Pull requests require two successful approvals before they can be merged.
+One review must be from a [CODEWONER](./.github/CODEOWNERS).
+We also require that developers working on a specific project seek review from someone on a different project.
+The aim being that by removing any immediate delivery pressure we can ensure a high level of quality and negate the risk of factions forming within the codebase, currently we cannot automate this process and so it must be based on trust.

+### Code Owners

+Code Owners are chosen based on a history of consistent contributions.
+Code Owners should have an understanding of the current issues list and have a wider view of the technical direction of the project.
+They should help to steer technical direction via pull request reviews and be focused on the longer term success of the project.
+Code Owners are not limited to being from our particular organisation.

 ## Storybook

 Canopy uses [Storybook](https://storybook.js.org/) to enable components to be developed in isolation.
 If you are creating a new component or directive a corresponding story file will be needed.
 This file will need to be manually added to the [storybook config file](https://github.com/canopy-collective/canopy/blob/master/.storybook/config.js).